FACTBOX-Legal cases against Myanmar's Aung San Suu Kyi | Law-Order

 - Myanmar

-Myanmar's former leader Aung San Suu Kyi was sentenced to a further four years in jail on Monday, the latest in a string of cases brought against her since she was ousted in a Feb.
-1 military coup.
-Nobel laureate Suu Kyi, 76, is on trial in nearly a dozen cases that carry combined maximum sentences of more than 100 years in prison.
-As of Monday, she has been sentenced to a total of six years in jail.
+Five more corruption cases against Myanmar's former leader Aung San Suu Kyi have been taken on by a court in the military-ruled country, the latest in a string of cases brought against her since she was overthrown in a coup last year.
+Nobel laureate Suu Kyi, 76, is on trial in more than a dozen cases that carry combined maximum sentences of more than 100 years in prison.
+She has been sentenced to a total of six years in detention so far and denies all charges.

-She denies all charges.
-The following is a summary of the sentences and cases against Suu Kyi, based on information available to Reuters.
+The following is a summary of the sentences and cases against Suu Kyi, based on information available to Reuters: - Intent to incite, after her party sent a letter in February to international organizations asking them not to recognize the military government (Penal Code, Article 505).
+Sentenced to two years in prison on Dec.
+6, 2021.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)